 The pans of the Makgadikgadi complex are saline deserts that are almost devoid of macrophytic vegetation.
 The dominant plant form on the pans is a thin layer of blue-green algae, which covers their surfaces during the rainy season.
 On the saline fringes two macrophytes predominate; Sporobolus spicatus and the spiny grass Odyssea paucinervis.
 Salt marshes are found scattered around the wetter fringes of the pans.
 These marshes support species such as Portulaca oleracea and Sporobolus tenellus.
 Surrounding the pans at a larger scale (and on less brackish soil) are grasslands dominated by Odyssea paucinervis and Cynodon dactylon with Cenchrus ciliaris and Eriochloa meyeriana dominating the crests of calcrete escarpments.
 These grasslands have few trees, except to the west where Hyphaene palms fringe the drainage lines, extending north to Nxai Pan.
 The fruit of these palms is known as vegetable ivory and is used by the local people to make necklaces and heads for walking sticks.
 To the north and northwest of Ntwetwe Pan individual Baobab (Adansonia digitata), Acacia kirkii, and Acacia nigrescens trees are found scattered throughout the grassland.
 A grassy peninsula divides Sua and Ntwetwe Pans.
 A 20 metre high granite outcrop, known as Kubu Island, is located on this peninsula and is dotted with giant baobab trees.
 Further north, around Nxai Pan, the vegetation is typical of the Kalahari and grades into the Kalahari Acacia-Baikiaea Woodland ecoregion.
 Nxai Pan itself is a grassland scattered with Acacia trees.
 Kgama-Kgama Pan, to the north of Nxai Pan is similarly vegetated.
 Kudiakam Pan, to the south of Nxai Pan, is devoid of macrophytic vegetation, and the notable "Baines Baobabs" are situated on its shores.
 This impressive group of baobabs are named after the artist Thomas Baines, who painted them in 1862.
 The vegetation to the south of the Makgadikgadi Pans complex grades into mopane tree savanna dominated by Colophospermum mopane with varying proportions of Acacia nigrescens, Terminalia prunioides and Combretum imberbe.
 Near the southeastern corner of the Makgadikgadi National Park are a few cactiform (cactus-like stem succulent) plants such as Hoodia lugardii.
-They have one-meter high thorny stems and masses of star-shaped brown flowers that appear in spring.
+They have one-metre high thorny stems and masses of star-shaped brown flowers that appear in austral spring.

 In the moderately saline areas of the Changane valley grasslands predominate, scattered with islands of Acacia nilotica kraussiana.
 The more frequently flooded areas have a higher salinity and are dominated by grasslands interspersed with extensive bare patches.
 The dominant grasses in these saline flooded grasslands are Eriochloa meyeriana, Sporobolus nitens, and Aristida adscensionis.
 Near the Changane River, salinity is even higher and species of Arthrocnemum, Salicornia, Atriplex, and Saueda predominate.

-For most of the year the pans are devoid of birds, except for ostriches and species such as the chestnut-banded and Kittlitz’s plover (Charadrius pallidus, C. pecuarius).
-The only hospitable area during these times is the Nata Delta, which has a permanent water source and a small resident population of waterbirds including grebes (Podiceps spp.), cormorants (Phalacrocorax spp.), ducks and plovers (Charadrius spp.) with a few flamingos (Phoenicopterus ruber, Phoeniconaias minor) and pelicans (Pelecanus spp.).
+For most of the year the pans are depauperate in bird numbers, except for ostriches and species such as the Chestnut-banded sand-plover and Kittlitz’s plover (Charadrius pallidus, C. pecuarius).
+The sole hospitable area to birds during these times is the Nata Delta, which has a permanent water source and a small resident population of waterbirds including grebes (Podiceps spp.), cormorants (Phalacrocorax spp.), ducks and plovers (Charadrius spp.) with a few flamingos (Phoenicopterus ruber, Phoeniconaias minor) and pelicans (Pelecanus spp.).
 The grasslands surrounding the pans support a moderate bird fauna with species such as ostriches, secretary birds (Sagittarius serpentarius), kori bustards (Ardeotis kori), korhaans (Eupodotis spp.), sandgrouse (Pterocles spp.) and francolin (Francolinus spp.) being common.
 The Hyphaene palms to the west of the pans are nesting sites for, among others, the greater kestrel (Falco rupicoloides) and the palm-nut vulture (Gypohierax angolensis).
 After good rains the pans are transformed into a vibrant paradise, attracting thousands of waterbirds, most of which come to breed on the pans.
 Wattled and southern crowned cranes (Grus carunculatus, Balearica regulorum), saddle-billed, marabou and open-billed storks (Ephippiorhynchus senegalensis, Leptoptilos crumeniferus, Anastomus lamelligerus), African fish eagles (Haliaeeetus vocifer), black-necked grebes (Podiceps nigricollis), Caspian terns (Hydroprogne caspia), eastern white and pink-backed pelicans (Pelecanus onocrotalus, P. rufescens), geese and waders such as avocets (Recurvirostra avosetta), black-winged stilts (Himantopus himantopus), plovers, sandpipers and teals (Anas spp.) congregate around the pans.
 The most spectacular arrival are the greater and lesser flamingos (Phoenicopterus ruber and Phoeniconaias minor) that flock to the pans in their thousands.
 The Makgadikgadi Pans are designated a "Wetland of International Importance" and an "Important Bird Area in Botswana".

 Prehistory in the ecoregion

-Much like the origins of man in the Waterberg and Transvaal regionsto the south, (Hogan, 2008) significant recovery of Early Stone Age tools has derived from Makgadikgadi as vestiges of habitation by Homo sapiens and even Homo habilis.
+Much like the origins of man in the Waterberg and Transvaal regions to the south, (Hogan, 2008) significant recovery of Early Stone Age tools has derived from Makgadikgadi as vestiges of habitation by Homo sapiens and even Homo habilis.
 A considerable amount of the extant collection is exhibited at Jack's Camp Museum located in the north end of the pans.
 Field reconnaissance in the dry lakebeds continues to yield further surficial specimens of early Stone Age tools and late Stone Age projectile points.

 Late Stone Age man would have lived here in huts made of sticks and grass in nomadic groups of 15 to 60 individuals.
 The women would have concentrated on gathering fruits and nuts, while men created snares of twine to catch springhares emerging from their burrows.
 Springbok and eland were hunted by spear and arrow, as the Later Stone Age tools had become quite sophisticated.
 Although no rock paintings are found in the pans, somewhat north in the Tsodillo Hills there is a wealth of animal and human subject rock art, some dating as early as 24,000 years before present.